pflenker/pflenker.github.io/_posts/2019-11-08-rust-text-editor.md

 better way to solve specific things.
 Keep in mind that this is mostly an exercise for me to get to know Rust - so if there's a better way to do things, [please reach out]({{ site.baseurl }}/about)!

+## 2022 Update
+It has been a few years since I wrote this tutorial, and a lot has changed in the Rust world ever since.
+This means that the code described in this tutorial might no longer work, it might produce warnings or errors which haven't been there when I first wrote this tutorial.
+People are still highlighting bugs to me or support with pull requests fixing these issues - however, I don't have the bandwidth to update all code samples in this tutorial.
+Whereever it makes sense, I am updating at least the text of the tutorial with pointers and hints so that with some effort, you should be able to complete the tutorial.

 ## Table of Contents
 1. [Setup]({% post_url 2019-11-08-rust-text-editor-chapter-1%})